HeinMynn/wp-ai-post-summary/readme.txt

 4. Summary generation in action with real-time updates

 == Changelog ==

+= 1.1.1 =
+* Fixed: Auto-generation now properly respects per-post toggle settings
+* Improved: New posts default to enabled when global setting is on
+* Enhanced: Clearer separation between global and per-post settings
+* Updated: Testing documentation with correct behavior

 = 1.1.0 =
 * Added multilingual support - AI summaries now generated in the same language as content